-It is important to acknowledge the fact that accumulation of the factors of production for instance, human and the physical capital cannot alone comprehensively explain economic development, and instead addition of other factors such as innovation and entrepreneurship are vital for the transformation of the mentioned inputs in the most profitable ways.
-This paper will comprehensively discuss how entrepreneurship, innovation and economic development are interrelated in the Schumpeter’s book of economic development.
+It is important to acknowledge the fact that accumulation of the factors of production for instance, human and physical capital cannot alone comprehensively explain economic development, and instead addition of other factors such as innovation and entrepreneurship are vital for the transformation of the mentioned inputs in the most profitable ways.
+This paper will comprehensively discuss how entrepreneurship, innovation and economic development are interrelated in Schumpeter’s book of economic development.

-According to innovation and entrepreneurship are interrelated in one way or the other.
+Innovation and entrepreneurship are interrelated in one way or the other.
 However, the role of the entrepreneur in Schumpeter can only be understood if it is placed against his background of his theory of innovation.
 The theory of innovation put forward by Schumpeter not only have relevance for the understanding of the modern developments but also contain a concrete contribution because it is one of the few early attempt to understand in combination with entrepreneurship some of what nowadays is known as the ‘black box’ of technology.
 This paper therefore will try to comprehensively look at the relationship between innovation, entrepreneurship and economic development.
 The paragraph that follows will coherently look at innovation and economic development.

 There is no single definition of the term entrepreneurship; there are many definitions that have been put forward by different scholars.
 However, according to (Aardt and Mumba, 2011 pg 6) it refers to the act of initiating, creating, building and expanding an enterprise or the organization.
 Building an entrepreneurial team and gathering other resources for purposes of exploiting the opportunities that are existing in the market for long term gains.
 According to (Schumpeter, 1934), the high levels of formal-sector entrepreneurship are the economic heart of any given country.
 Therefore, without such levels of entrepreneurship, there may not be sufficient producers and the sellers of goods, providers of services, generators of income or the income generating opportunities for both job seekers and the prospective entrepreneurs.